openobserve/website4/content/blog/posts/how-to-send-pino-logs-to-openobserve.md

 ---
-title: Stream node js application Logs to OpenObserve!
+title: How to stream NodeJS application logs to OpenObserve!
-seoTitle: Stream  node js application Logs to OpenObserve!
+seoTitle: Stream  NodeJS application Logs to OpenObserve!
-description: Sending logs from node js application to OpenObserve using Pino is easy.
+description: Sending logs from NodeJS application to OpenObserve using Pino is easy.
 This blog is a step by step guide to do that.
-img: img/blog/fluentbit/fluentbit_openobserve.webp
+img: img/blog/pino-banner.png
 alt: OpenObserve
-slug: how-to-send-logs-using-pino-logger
+slug: how-to-send-pino-logs-to-openobserve
 author: ashish
 publishDate: 2023-10-02
 tags:
   - pino
   - log forwarding
   - logs
-  - node js
+  - NodeJS
   - openobserve
 ---

 ## Stream Node.js application Logs to OpenObserve!

-In this blog, we are going to explore the process of sending node js application logs to OpenObserve.Understanding how to efficiently send logs from applications, especially Node.js ones, can significantly boost observability and troubleshooting capabilities.
+In this blog, we are going to explore the process of sending NodeJS application logs to OpenObserve.
+Understanding how to efficiently send logs from applications, especially Node.js ones, can significantly boost observability and troubleshooting capabilities.
 Today, let’s dive deep into sending logs from a Node.js application to OpenObserve using the renowned Pino logger.

 ## Getting Started: Prerequisites